I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfinterrupt/nf-wdfinterrupt-wdfinterruptenable.md

 Do not call <b>WdfInterruptEnable</b> from an arbitrary thread context,  such as a <a href="wdf.request_handlers">request handler</a>.

-For more information about handling interrupts in framework-based drivers, see <a href="wdf.handling_hardware_interrupts">Handling Hardware Interrupts</a>.
+For more information about handling interrupts in framework-based drivers, see <a href="https://msdn.microsoft.com/08460510-6e5f-4c02-8086-9caa9b4b4c2d">Handling Hardware Interrupts</a>.

 The following code example enables the device interrupt that is associated with a specified interrupt object.